keystonejs/keystone-demo/README.md

 If you're interested in using Keystone for a project and would like to work with the developers who built it please visit [Team 9](http://www.team9.com.au) and get in touch.

+Much of Keystone was based on the best patterns we found ourselves repeating, and is now used for most of our projects.

 We can also provide commercial support for Keystone and do custom solution development and implementation.